 As with safe surrenders, we know very little about the involvement of fathers in these cases of infant abandonment.
 In 2002, four fathers were identified as mother's boyfriend; one of these fathers was aware of the pregnancy and abandonment and three were not.
 In 2003, one father was identified as mother's ex-boyfriend.
 In 2004, two fathers were identified as boyfriends, one father was identified as a common-law husband, and in one case mother indicated that the father could be one of two males.
 In 2005, one father was identified as a boyfriend.
 This boyfriend was supportive of his girlfriend's full-term pregnancy.
 He became alarmed and contacted law enforcement when she was no longer pregnant and provided conflicting statements as to what happened to the baby.
 In 2006, one father was identified as the mother's boyfriend.
 In 2007, and in 2008, none of the fathers were identified.
 In 2009, one father lived with the mother but it is unclear if he knew about the pregnancy.
 In 2010, one father was with the mother when she gave birth and was identified as the mother's boyfriend.
-In 2011, one known father was identified as the mother's boyfriend.
-In 2011, one known father was identified as the mother's boyfriend.
+In 2011, one known father was identified as the mother's husband.
+In 2012, none of the fathers were identified.
+In 2013, the father was identified as the mother's boyfriend.
 In 2014, neither father was identified.
 In 2015, two of the four fathers were identified.
 One of the fathers was identified as the mother's boyfriend.
-In 2014, neither father was identified as the mother's boyfriend.
-In 2014, neither father was identified as the mother's boyfriend.
-In 2014, neither father was identified as the mother's boyfriend.
-In 2014, neither father was identified as the mother's boyfriend.
-In 2014, neither father was identified as the mother's boyfriend.
-In 2014, neither father was identified as the mother's boyfriend.
-In 2016, neither father was identified but was unclear as to his relationship with the mother.
-In 2016, neither father was identified.
+Another father was identified but was unclear as to his relationship with the mother.
+In 2016 and 2017, there were no identified fathers.